 The cover letter must include

 A SIG may be established whenever 150 members of the Association petition for it and the BOD approves.
-Petition signatures must be gathered within an 18 month period.
+Petition signatures with member name, ASHA account number, and email address must be gathered within an 18 month period.

 The petition must be signed by ASHA members sponsoring the petition who are eligible to serve on the inaugural four- or five-member Coordinating Committee.
 The petition will include a statement indicating that the signatory